Ueda Akinari: Biography

 In addition to his fiction, Ueda was involved in the field of research known as kokugaku, the study of philology and classical Japanese literature.
 Kokugaku was often typified by a rejection of foreign influences on Japanese culture, notably Chinese language, Buddhism and Confucianism.
 Ueda took a highly independent position within these circles, and his vigorous polemical dispute with the leading scholar of the movement, Motoori Norinaga, is recorded in the latter's dialogue Kagaika (呵刈葭 1787–1788).
 Some argue that Ueda also worked out this conflict in stories such as those appearing in Ugetsu Monogatari by beginning his stories grounded on Chinese stories and moral and intellectual discourses and that he then foregrounded a Japanese sensibility by calling on supernatural elements and having his characters feel deep emotion (as opposed to Chinese reliance on the intellect).

-In the years after his wife's death in 1798 he suffered from temporary blindness, and although eventually sight returned to his left eye from that point on he had to dictate much of his writing.
+In the years after his wife's death in 1798 he experienced temporary blindness, and although eventually sight returned to his left eye from that point on he had to dictate much of his writing.
 It was at this time that he began working on his second yomihon, and he finished the first two stories of what would be Harusame Monogatari ("Tales of the Spring Rain") in around 1802.
 Harusame is quite different from Ugetsu Monogatari.
 Among other differences, Harusame does not invoke the supernatural, and the stories are of greatly varied length.
 The story titled Hankai is about a disreputable ruffian who suddenly converts to Buddhism and spends the rest of his life as a monk.

 In 1809, Ueda died at the age of 76 in Kyoto.

 Modern References

-Ueda Akinari is discussed in Haruki Murakamis Killing Commendatore.
+Ueda Akinari is discussed in Haruki Murakami's Killing Commendatore.
 The main character in Murakami's novel shares Akinari's experience of the supernatural.
-Akinari's story Fate Over Two Generations plays out in modern day in Murakami's novel.
+Akinari's story Fate Over Two Generations plays out in modern-day in Murakami's novel.

 Indian Filmmaker AK Srikanth's film 'Dvija' (2022) is said to be inspired by Ueda Akinari's work.

+Ueda Akinari appears as a character in chapter 123 of the manga Bungo Stray Dogs.